Bathroom Tile: Ideas to Consider When Tiling Your Bathroom

 Learn how to choose the right size grout.

-If there is any concern, our non-slip options offer a slip-resistant finish and additional peace of mind.
+If there is any concern, our matte glazes and two satin finishes—Sunflower and Sorbet—offer commercial standard slip-resistance finish and additional peace of mind.

 Brick bathroom floor tile offers bathrooms a rustic quality and extra toughness to stand up to years of use.
 Black Hills brick with matching black grout is the perfect no-nonsense floor for this country bathroom/utility room.